-- I have defined an Independent Consultant as an independent professional who is the catalyst for delivering sustainable business transformation; - there could hardly be a better time to be an Independent Consultant the global economy is growing, business confidence is strengthening and the demand for Independent Consultancy services is on the up; - new consulting models will provide greater opportunities for Independent Consultants as Associates with small to medium sized firms; - Brexit offers new opportunities in the short term in the UK; - if you are successful as an Independent Consultant the rewards are fantastic; - independent consulting is different from business management; - the thinking that success in business management = success as an Independent Consultant is flawed.
+- I have defined an Independent Consultant as an Independent Professional who is the catalyst for delivering sustainable business transformation; - there could hardly be a better time to be an Independent Consultant the global economy is growing, business confidence is strengthening and the demand for Independent Consultancy services is on the up; - new consulting models will provide greater opportunities for Independent Consultants as Associates with small to medium sized firms; - if you are successful as an Independent Consultant the rewards are fantastic; - Independent Consulting is different from business management; - the thinking that success in business management = success as an Independent Consultant is flawed.
 A new paradigm is required; - to make the successful transition from doing business to transforming business you must first transform your approach in 5 ways - Transform your value proposition; - Transform your lead generation strategies; - Transform your consulting capabilities; - Transform your operating style become remarkable; - Transform your time management.